…EXCEPT WHEN THEY’RE NOT.

 In a more recent example, Andrew Gillum won the Democratic Primary for Governor of Florida on a Medicare For All platform – and almost immediately started using a phrase we have all heard (and we all know exactly what it really means) – “access to affordable healthcare”.
 This WILL cost him a victory in November if he does not go back to his original position.

 We know that it will – because it already happened.
 And it’ll happen again.
 THIS is our “Propaganda Of The Deed”.
-These are lines in the sand, and we have already shown that we will no longer back down from them as we have in days past.
+These are lines in the sand, and we have already shown that we will no longer back down from them as we have in days passed.
 Maybe they believe that seeing the actual realities that resulted from a Trump presidency is enough to beat us back into submission (and, in 2020, perhaps it will be), but in this current time where so many people are hurting regardless of who is in office, I’m pretty sure that voting for yet more spineless Democrats who just end up bending to the will of the Corporate Donor Class is out of the question for most.
 We can use this sort of propaganda to show those would-be elected “leaders” that we will have none of those shenanigans.
 But we HAVE to be willing to stick to our principles, to enforce those lines that we’ve drawn.

 IT CAN BE REALLY FUCKING RADICALIZING.